QRYu/The-Coupled-Crystal-Plasticity-and-Stochastic-Cluster-Dynamics-model-with-Qianran-Yu-/README.md

 ****How to use****

 Before use:
-1. Please install gcc/g++ for the newest version (c++11 or newer)
+1. Please install gcc/g++ for the newest version (c++11 or newer).
 2. Please either unzip eigen3 library and put it into src directory, or install eigen3 in local computer.

-Open terminal and type "make" in "src" or "src_creep"
+Open terminal and type "make" under "src" or "src_creep" directory, then and executable file named "cpscdexe" will be generated.
+Run the simulations using command "./cpscdexe".

+****Program Structure****

+There are two folders:
+1.